antmicro/pcbooth/docs/source/usage.md

 * `-u` – merges additional settings from the template into the local configuration and exits.
 Existing user-defined settings remain unchanged.
 If no `blendcfg.yaml` file exists in the current directory, it is copied from the template instead.
 * `-R` - resets the local configuration to match the template, overwriting any user-defined settings, then exits.
 If no `blendcfg.yaml` file exists in the current directory, it is copied from the template instead.
 * `-l` - prints source Blender model object and collection hierarchy to console
+* `-g` - enforce rendering using GPU device, terminate script if no such device is available.

 ## Rendering jobs